 New York State Explorer’s Handbook: Unforgettable Journeys from City to Countryside

 One lake that consistently ranks among the top in the state of New York is Lake George.
-Nestled in the Adirondack Mountains, Lake George is often referred to as the “Queen of American Lakes” for its stunning beauty and crystal-clear waters.
+Nestled in the Adirondack Mountains, Lake George is often called the “Queen of American Lakes” for its stunning beauty and crystal-clear waters.
 The lake spans over 32 miles, providing a playground for water enthusiasts.
 Surrounded by the Adirondack Park, the lake is embraced by lush forests and picturesque mountain views.
 Boasting numerous islands, bays, and sandy beaches, Lake George offers a diverse range of activities, including boating, fishing, hiking, and simply soaking in the natural splendor.
-The historic village of Lake George at the southern tip adds a touch of charm with its quaint streets and waterfront attractions.

 START PLANNING YOUR TRIP